32 Thanksgiving Decor Ideas Guaranteed To Inspire

 Photo Place Cards

-Instead of written place cards, show your family’s personality with individually framed name cards at each place setting.
+Instead of written place cards, show off your family's personality with individually framed name cards at each place setting.

 For a simple statement-worthy centerpiece, add a few sprigs of freshly cut cotton to extra vases and scatter them around your home for a unified decoration.